ec-edelivery/dynamic-discovery-federated-infrastructure/README.md

 - [Transition of the DNS domains](uc-transition/README.md).
 The use cases demonstrates the transition of the DNS domain from 'incubator DNS server to new federated DNS server(s).
 The extension subproject of the PoC environment is located in folder 'uc-transition'.
-- [Dynamic disovery clinent](dynamic-discovery-client/README.md).
+- [Dynamic discovery client](dynamic-discovery-client/README.md).
 The use cases demonstrates the DNS lookup query for the participant identifiers with the current Dynamic Discovery Client (DDC) implementation.
+-

 ## Environment assumptions